 Building connections: Political corruption and road construction in India

-Politically-driven corruption is a pervasive challenge for development, but evidence of its welfare effects is scarce.
+Politically-driven corruption is a pervasive challenge for development, but evidence of its welfare effects are scarce.
 Using data from a major rural road construction programme in India we document political influence in a setting where politicians have no official role in contracting decisions.
-Exploiting close elections to identify the causal effect of coming to power, we show that the share of contractors whose name matches that of the winning politician increases by 63% (from 4% to 6.4%).
-Regression discontinuity estimates at the road level show that political interference raises costs, lowers quality, and increases the likelihood that roads go missing.
+Exploiting close elections to identify the causal effect of coming to power, we show that the share of contractors whose name matches that of the winning politician increases by 83% (from 4% to 7%) in the term after a close election compared to the term before.
+Regression discontinuity estimates at the road level show that political interference raises the cost of road construction and increases the likelihood that roads go missing.